 - Accreditation: Philippine Animal Hospital Association (PAHA)

 - Take your Veterinary Health Certificate (within 3 days of issue!!!) and your cat’s shot record, showing the valid rabies vaccination, to the BAI building on Visaya’s Avenue in Quezon City, Manila.
-They’ll process your combo export permit / government health certificate in an hour or less.
-Take the form they give you and go around back of that building (to the left as you exit the door).
+Please note that BAI will only consider your veterinary health certificate valid for three days after issue.
+You must bring it to them within that timeframe.
+They’ll process your combo export permit/government health certificate in an hour or less.
+Take the form they give you and go around to the back of that building (to the left as you exit the door).
 Go into the building there on your left (there’s only one) and up to the 3rd floor to the records unit.
 They’ll put a ‘dry seal’ (raised notary seal) on your export permit.
 All of this is free.
+The forms you receive from the BAI will be valid for 10 days.
+(Confirmation that the veterinary health certificate is still only valid for 3 days after being issued and updated information on the length of time that the BAI documents are valid provided by commenter Lou Cep 1/26/2017).

 - Contact Person: Virgie Tiong or Maynard Lagmy